EmanueleGurini/react-githubsearch/README.md

 - Search for GitHub users by their username
 - See relevant user information based on their search
 - Switch between light and dark themes
-- **Bonus**: Have the correct color scheme chosen for them based on their computer preferences. _Hint_: Research `prefers-color-scheme` in CSS.
+- TODO: **Bonus**: Have the correct color scheme chosen for them based on their computer preferences. _Hint_: Research `prefers-color-scheme` in CSS.

 ### Screenshot